wiggs199/Horoscope-App-/README.md

 # Horoscope-App-
-Horoscope that finds your zodiac sign
+Horoscope that finds your zodiac sign - Javascript